jod35/momo/README.md

+# Momo
-this is a simple program
+this is a simple program  that demonstrates Mobile money transactions

+### Run with
+` python3 momo.py `